 - Check your autorun (apps that run when your Mac starts).
 Maybe there are applications you don’t want there, and you need to remove apps from startup items.

 - Finally, if nothing else helps, downgrade back to El Capitan and try updating back sometime later, when the problem might be fixed.
-After all, it’s better to have normal battery life on the previous system, than run the latest but for 3 hours.
+After all, it’s better to have a normal battery life on the older system, than run the latest but for 3 hours before shutdown.

 iTunes crashes on macOS Sierra

 This has been an issue on multiple iTunes versions, but mostly on iTunes 12.5.3.
-Now, the reasons may vary, but there are a few things you can do.
+The reasons may vary, but there are a couple of things you can do.
 For instance, you can try to roll back to the previous stable iTunes version or move forward to next version (if it’s already out).

 To upgrade to the next version, simply open the App Store and find iTunes in the Updates tab.
 To roll back, use your Time Machine backup or download it from the Apple website.